-Watch our video on how to be a successful day trader.
+Watch our video on how to be a successful day trader as an occupation.

 Day trading, whether in the stock market or the Forex market, is not easy.
 Usually, the biggest problems day traders face is their own emotions like greed and failure to accept a loss.